redox-os/orbtk-book/src/ch01-03-composition-system.md

 What does that mean?
 Well, lets take an obvious example that will be visible in every modern application.
-You want to support localization, where the idioms will differ for all lables within the GUI.
+You want to support localization, where the idioms will differ for all labels within the GUI.
 What would happen, if we would size the entities statically (e.g a button).
-If we wouldn't take into account the content of a child entity (e.g. the lable centered inside the button frame) that will be placed in the center of its parent?
+If we wouldn't take into account the content of a child entity (e.g. the label centered inside the button frame) that will be placed in the center of its parent?
 You as the programmer would need to adapt the GUI views for every supported language and adapt the sizes as needed.
 That is nonsense.
 We have to define and render the